-- An easy to use framework accessible via a dashboard, used for the creation of your own consent templates, accessing your dedicated & secure client consent service(s).
+- An easy-to-use framework accessible via a dashboard, used for the creation of your own consent templates, accessing your dedicated & secure client consent service(s).

 - Users interact with the API via a series of SDKs available for iOS/Android/Web.

 The API provides a really flexible consent service that puts you in control over the personal data being requested.
 Whilst at the same time giving the end user real choice and control over how their personal data is used.
-Consent engagement builds trust and allows an organisation to grow their scope of purpose for the different types of personal data being used.
+Consent engagement builds trust and allows an organisation to grow its scope of purpose for the different types of personal data being used.
 This is a demonstration of being a good personal data guardian.

 Consentua helps Personal Data Guardians

-To wrap up, in this new post GDPR world, organisations need to focus on protection, transparency and building trust.
+To wrap up, in this new post-GDPR world, organisations need to focus on protection, transparency, and building trust.
 They are now temporary guardians of their user’s personal data, which means they will need to work hard to earn this trust as the user is now in control.
 Anything that can make that transition to the new role easier should be embraced with open arms.

-Article updated 29th May 2018 to take into account the enactment of GDPR
+Article updated 29th May 2018 to take into account the enactment of GDPR.